Procard Policy & Procedure Manual

 ProCards will be issued in the employee’s name, however personal credit history will not be checked, nor will use of the ProCard affect the employee’s personal credit history.
 Loyola University Chicago is responsible for payment of all ProCard transactions.
 New ProCards may take 7-10 business days from when the application is processed.

 PNC Bank will automatically renew and issue cards upon expiration.
 These cards will be sent to the PCA who will facilitate distribution.
 Reissuance of cards scheduled to expire will occur one (1) month prior to the stated expiration date.

 5.3.
 NAME CHANGES

 Requests to receive a new card in order to reflect a name change (e.g., surname changes due to marriage) should be e-mailed to the PCA e-mail box atProCard-Admin@luc.edu.
 Changing a name on a ProCard will not require a new 16-digit credit card number.

 Anytime a card will not swipe or when the 3-digit CVC/CVV code on the back of the card cannot be read, cardholders should request that a new plastic be issued.
 These requests can be e-mailed to the ProCard Administration e-mail box atProCard-Admin@luc.edu.
 The issuance of new plastic will not require a new 16-digit credit card number.

 5.5.
 ACTIVEPAY ACCESS

-All cardholders and their supervisors and budget administrators will be given access to view ProCard transactions online atwww.pncactivepay.com.
-To access this site, an Organization ID (loyola), a User ID and a Pass Phrase must be entered.
+All cardholders and their supervisors and managers will be given access to view ProCard transactions online atwww.pncactivepay.com.
+To access this site, an Organization ID (Loyola), a User ID and a Pass Phrase must be entered.